gabrieldeori/econometro-flex/README.md

 # econometro-flex
-An app to help drivers choose between ethanol and gasoline.
+An app to help drivers choose between ethanol, gasoline or GNV (vehicular natural gas).